Some Cineworld cinemas have Bargain Tuesdays which offers cheaper tickets (discounts vary) all day.

-Odeon screens discounted Kids movies at certain cinemas on Saturday and Sunday mornings.
-Accompanying adults go free, while kids pay between £1 and £3.
+Odeon screens discounted Kids movies at certain cinemas on Saturday and Sunday mornings and through the school holidays with tickets at £2.50.
 Check your local cinema listings for more details.
 Adult tickets for 13-17-year-olds at Odeon cinemas also have 15% knocked off.
 Those buying family entry will also get all their tickets at child prices.

 Vue has £1.75 tickets for both kids and accompanying adults on selected weekend mornings and throughout school holidays.
 Head to the Kids AM offer page for further details.
-Vue also offers a deal for families whereby everyone pays the price of a kid’s ticket when you buy a family ticket (based on four people).
+Vue also offers 20% off adult tickets for teens aged 13-18 years old.
+Families can save 20% with the Family Package (minimum of four in a group).

 Most cinemas offer discounted tickets for seniors.